MicrosoftDocs/fabric-docs/docs/real-time-analytics/one-logical-copy.md

 ## View files

-When you turn on OneLake availability on a table, a delta log folder and a parquet file are created.
+When you turn on **OneLake availability** on a table, a delta log folder and a parquet file are created.
 You can view the files that were made available in OneLake without changing experiences.

-To view the files, hover over a table in the **Explorer** pane and then select the **More menu [...]** > **View files**.
+1. To view the files, ensure that you [Turned on OneLake availability](#turn-on-onelake-availability).
+1. Hover over a table in the **Explorer** pane and then select the **More menu [...]** > **View files**.

 :::image type="content" source="media/one-logical-copy/view-files.png" alt-text="Screenshot of the Explorer pane showing the More menu dropdown of a table.":::

-The table file view opens with a [Delta log folder](#delta-log) and a [Parquet](#parquet) file.
+The table file view opens with a [Delta log folder](#delta-log-folder) and a [Parquet](#parquet) file.

-### Delta log
+### Delta log folder

-The delta log folder contains a list of JSON files that were made available in OneLake.
+The delta log folder contains JSON files that were made available in OneLake.
 When you ingest new data into a table that has OneLake availability enabled, a new JSON file is created in the delta log.

 1. To view the JSON files, select the **_delta_log** folder.
 1. Select a JSON file to view the table metadata and schema.
 The editor that opens is in read-only format.